taranek/orche/README.md

 ### Reviewing workflow

 1. Open the review app with `orche review`
-2. Browse changed files in the file tree
+2. Browse changed files in the file tree — the list updates in real time as the agent works
 3. Click any line in the diff to add a comment
+4. Use the revert button to undo specific chunks — changes are written back to disk
-4. Submit — your comments are saved as a markdown file in `.orche/reviews/` and, if a tmux target is set, pasted directly into the agent's pane
+5. Submit — your comments and reverts are saved as a markdown file in `.orche/reviews/` and, if a tmux target is set, pasted directly into the agent's pane

 **Keyboard shortcuts in comment input:**